Agri-Tech East hosts the Innovation Hub at the Royal Norfolk Show

 “Through improved prediction it will be possible to introduce preventative measures rather than trying to find cures.
 I am hopeful that this will reduce antibiotic resistance, drive an increase in quality as well as a reduction in wastage currently caused by diseases and infestations.

-Roboscientific will be demonstrating detection systems that use the Volatile Organic Compounds given off by animals infected with diseases to provide early warning of Campylobacter, Ecoli and Clostrideum Perfringens infections.
+Roboscientific’s detection systems use the Volatile Organic Compounds given off by animals infected with diseases to provide early warning of Campylobacter, Ecoli and Clostrideum Perfringens infections.

 Dr Brian Reid, Reader in the School of Environmental Sciences and Associate Dean for Innovation and Engagement for the Faculty of Science at UEA